Think about the last time you were walking in an old-growth forest.

 Now, let’s see how to bring the rest of the soil food web team on board…

 Your healthy food forest soil requires the presence of the whole soil food web.
-Fungi are an integral part of it, and they are keystone species, but the picture is not complete without bacteria, protozoa, nematode, microarthropods… The role and function of all those organisms is important when it comes to nutrient cycling and growing plants.
+Fungi are an integral part of it, and they are keystone species, but the picture is incomplete without bacteria, protozoa, nematodes, microarthropods… The role and function of all those organisms are essential for nutrient cycling and growing plants.

-In addition, certain EM mushrooms simply won’t grow without their microflora.
-People usually try to grow truffles, chanterelles, maitakes, etc., but fail because the newly introduced mushrooms are missing their bacterial associates.
+In addition, certain EM mushrooms won’t grow without their microflora.
+People usually try to grow truffles, chanterelles, maitakes, etc. but fail because the newly introduced mushrooms lack their bacterial associates.
 Consequently, if you want to grow truffles with those hazels, inoculated roots are only half of the story…

-Okay, up until now in your food forest you should have decomposing fungi on the surface and slowly expanding mycorrhizal network underground, now let’s see how to bring other organisms into the mix.
-Fungi are at their most animated when bacteria join the food forest party but, overall, we can say that, the more diverse the food web, the more diverse the fungal diet, and thus the healthier the soil.
+Okay, up until now, in your food forest, you should have decomposing fungi on the surface and a slowly expanding mycorrhizal network underground.
+Now let’s see how to bring other organisms into the mix.
+Fungi are at their most animated when bacteria join the food forest party, but overall, we can say that the more diverse the food web, the more diverse the fungal diet, and thus the healthier the soil.

-By brewing and spreading compost tea across your site and around your planted trees, you’ll be inoculating the ground with the indigenous microbes and help fungi and plants grow.
-This is a simple, yet brilliant means to further distribute diversity and help nurture your food forest.
+By brewing and spreading compost tea across your site and around your planted trees, you’ll be inoculating the ground with the indigenous microbes and helping fungi and plants grow.
+This is a simple yet brilliant means to distribute diversity further and help nurture your food forest.

-Once you’re done, wait for 24h and you’ll have compost tea that’s ready to be applied.
+Once you’re done, wait for 24h, and you’ll have compost tea ready to be applied.
 To learn more about how to make compost tea, I recommend that you watch this video.

-Also, don’t forget that you can grow your own fungal compost from this forest soil.
-This way you be ensured of a perfect inoculum of indigenous organisms and an almost endless supply of composted soil for the compost tea.
+Also, don’t forget that you can grow your fungal compost from this forest soil.
+This way, you be ensured of a perfect inoculum of indigenous organisms and an almost endless supply of composted soil for the compost tea.